haihan-yu/math-for-macro/README.md

 ## Course material

 The repository contains all the material for the course.
+It is organized in 3 folders:

 + `lectures` folder - 3 sets of lecture notes
 + `homework` folder - 3 problem sets and their solutions